Medically reviewed on March 25, 2018

 • Extravasation: Vesicant/irritant (at concentrations >0.1 mEq/mL); ensure proper catheter or needle position prior to and during infusion.
 Avoid extravasation.

-• Hyperkalemia: May occur.
-Use with caution or avoid use in patients with predisposing conditions for hyperkalemia (eg, severe renal impairment, extensive burns or tissue injury, heart failure, acute dehydration, untreated Addison disease).
-Close monitoring of serum potassium concentrations is needed to avoid hyperkalemia; severe hyperkalemia may lead to muscle weakness/paralysis and cardiac conduction abnormalities (eg, heart block, ventricular arrhythmias, asystole).
+• Hyperkalemia: May occur with IV or oral use.
+Potentially fatal hyperkalemia can develop rapidly and be asymptomatic.
+Use with caution or avoid use in patients with predisposing conditions for hyperkalemia (eg, chronic or severe renal impairment, extensive burns or tissue injury, heart failure, acute dehydration, systemic acidosis, adrenal insufficiency, or the administration of potassium-sparing diuretics).
+Monitor serum potassium closely.

 • Hypersensitivity/infusion reactions: Hypersensitivity/infusion reactions, including anaphylaxis and chills, may occur with parenteral administration of potassium containing solutions.
 Discontinue immediately if signs/symptoms of hypersensitivity/infusion reactions develop.

 • Acid/base disorders: Use with caution in patients with acid/base alterations or acid/base correction; hyperosmolality or acidosis (or correction of alkalosis) is associated with hyperkalemia (shift of intracellular potassium to extracellular space); monitor serum potassium closely.